kyma-project/kyma/components/xip-patch/README.md

 ## Prerequisites

-This application must be run before istio-kyma-patch and after cluster-essentials..
+This component must be installed after `cluster-essentials` the component and before `istio-kyma-patch`.

 ## Usage